Iranian-born taekwondo star chases Olympic dream for New Zealand

 So I went to Iran and got the MRI and surgery done in three days.

-He’s also brought Omid Amidi, the 2015 taekwondo world champion when it was held in Manchester, over from Iran, on a visa, to coach him.
+He’s also brought Omid Amidi, a gold medal-winning taekwondo world champion, over from Iran, on a visa, to coach him.

 “When I was in the national junior team, in Iran, he was representing the team in seniors which was the next generation up.”